-CSS frameworks like Bootstrap and Foundation give you the base styles you need to get your project off the ground quickly.
+CSS frameworks like Bootstrap and Foundation give you the base styles you need to get your project off the ground quickly (as will a brilliant website builder and web hosting service, fyi).
 But what if you need something more custom?
 What if your project is a beautiful, unique child that doesn’t conform to the rules, man?

 In true BuzzFeed fashion, we have created a quiz to help you consider what is important to you and to decide whether to use an existing framework, make your own, or not use a framework at all.

 So what approach should you take?
 Answer the following questions to find out:

 How important is the style of your project?

 - A: The style of the product is an afterthought for us

 - B: Fairly important, that’s why I’m taking this quiz!

 - C: The style is the product